-Antigen-only analysis is not currently supported by 10x Genomics.
-For antigen analysis, we recommend staining with dextramer reagents in conjunction with a small panel of TotalSeq C antibodies for antigen-specific T-cell analysis.
+10x Genomics does not currently support dCODE Dextremer®-only analysis.
+We recommend staining with dCODE Dextramer® reagents in conjunction with a small panel of TotalSeq C antibodies for antigen-specific T-cell analysis.
 This increases the cell calling accuracy of the data.
 Please contact Tech Support for TotalSeq C antibody recommendations.

-Q: What factors should I consider when planning my antigen specificity experiment using dCode Dextramers® from Immudex?
+Question: What factors should I consider when planning my antigen specificity experiment using dCode Dextramers® from Immudex?

-- Do I plan to perform antibody labeling in addition to dextramer labeling (either for flow sorting or for use with Feature Barcoding technology)?
-It is entirely feasible to stain cells with both dextramers and antibodies, but a major workflow consideration to take into account is that dextramer staining needs to be performed first.
-Dextramers do not bind as strongly as antibodies, and thus staining with antibodies first or at the same time can lead to crowding out of the dextramer interaction with the TCR.
+- Do I plan to perform antibody labeling in addition to dCODE Dextramer labeling (either for flow sorting or for use with Feature Barcoding technology)?
+It is entirely feasible to stain cells with both dCODE Dextramer® reagents and antibodies, but dCODE Dextramer® staining should be performed prior to antibody staining.
+Antibodies bound to their cell surface markers can represent a steric hindrance to the binding of dCODE Dextramer®.
 Please see our Demonstrated Protocol on Cell Labeling with Dextramer Reagents for more information, or contact Immudex to learn more about the use of dCODE Dextramer®.

 - Experience level with flow sorting: Flow sorting is an advanced sample preparation method.
 Therefore, we recommend that customers interested in performing this technique either have previous experience with flow sorting or have access to resources (such as a sorting facility) who can help with this procedure in order to increase the chances of success.